GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    (cyan circles) we select one of these as our *anchor* point (here LT).
 The feature is then placed such that its anchor point matches the selected reference point.

-Placing a feature on the map means selecting an *reference* point somewhere on the map and an *anchor* point somewhere on the feature, and positioning the feature so that the two points overlap.
+Placing a feature on the map means selecting a *reference* point somewhere on the map and an *anchor* point somewhere on the feature, and positioning the feature so that the two points overlap.
 It may be helpful to consider the analog of a boat dropping an anchor: The boat navigates to the reference point and then, depending on where on the boat the anchor is located, moves so that the